whoisjohnkim/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Portfolio built using media queries in order to create a responsive website.
+Recreation of the simple portfolio but built using media queries in order to create a responsive website without the use of bootstrap.